budtmo/docker-android/README.md

 docker run --privileged -d -p 6080:6080 -p 5554:5554 -p 5555:5555 -e DEVICE="Samsung Galaxy S6" --name android-container butomo1989/docker-android-x86-7.1.1
 ```

-When the services inside this docker container are running, connect to http://10.211.55.3:6080/vnc.html and login.
+When the services inside this docker container are running, connect to http://10.211.55.3:6080/vnc.html (the IP we got when the docker machine was created) and login.
 The emulator with x86 processor should be running on screen.

 Troubleshooting
 ---------------